the lore

 Metropius was founded when its first settlers struck oil.
 A gold rush of sorts followed.
 When pioneering families heard of what had been found beneath the earth, they came in search of wealth and prosperity.
 From all walks of life, at its peak, Metropius flourished with diversity, all united under a single banner: Metropians.

-But as they soon discovered, the oil only held these special properties for a short time out of the ground.
-As a result, any attempts to ship and sell the oil away from the blossoming settlement were a failure.
-Those who wished to capitalise on the new discovery would have to move to Metropius and start a new life.
+But as they soon discover, the oil only held these special properties for a short time out of the ground.
+Any attempts to ship and sell the oil away from the blossoming settlement is a failure.
+Those who wished to capitalise on the discovery would have to move to Metropius and start a new life.

 And come they did.
 The world’s most ambitious inventors and savvy businessmen.
-A committee was formed from representatives of each of the founding families.
-This committee wrote the early laws and designed the first structures of the city.
+A committee is formed from representatives of each of the founding families.
+This committee writes the early laws and designs the first structures of the city.

-As mining left the ground unstable, the city grew upwards.
-Levels were created and civil duties dispersed evenly and fairly between the tiers of the city.
-The farmers moved to the upper tier, which they named the Perianth, where they needed the rain and sun.
+Incessant mining leaves the ground unstable, so the city grows upwards.
+Levels are created: the farmers move to the upper tier, which they named the Perianth, where they could access the rain and sun.
 The secondary industries occupied the heart of the city with tall upright structures, which they called the Filament.

 The founding families ran each civic duty as a business, trading and selling their services and goods to one another.
-As the generations past and Metropius grew, their children took their places on the committee that would become known as the Board of Directors.
+As the generations pass, and Metropius grows, their children take their places on the committee that would become known as the Board of Directors.

-Metropius was singular in purpose and design: to grow into the world’s greatest, most functional city.
+Metropius is singular in purpose and design: to grow into the world’s greatest, most functional city.
 A city of opportunity, where everyone had a place and purpose and a ladder to climb.
-A beacon of the best and brightest, and it would be an honour to call oneself an Metropian.
+A beacon of the best and brightest, and it would be an honour to call oneself a Metropian.
+If you are not from Metropius, you are the ‘other’.
+If you’re not in Metropius, you may as well be nowhere.

 era two : supremecy achieved

-With Rose Diesel firmly in their grasp, Metropius blossoms.
-The city grows and expands, its inhabitants enjoying a high quality of life.
+With Rose Diesel firmly in its grasp, Metropius blossoms.
+The city grows and expands, its inhabitants enjoy a high quality of life.
 Especially those on the Perianth, who hold the reins tightly to the supply of food, water and clean air, and profit accordingly.

 era three : cogs in the machine

 Still present in the third era are those who grew up before the introduction of the Roses.
-They remember a time when it was just Police Officers who kept the peace.
-But now, the police force is slowly becoming irrelevant, in the years after the Roses took power.
+They remember a time when it was just district police officers who kept the peace.
+But now, the police force are slowly becoming irrelevant, in the years after the Roses took power.

 This is also the first generation of people entering the workforce who have had their aptitudes tested, their jobs recommended to them, and their lives largely mapped out from them.
 This is a generation that faces punishment for not doing their part, for not fitting in, or not holding themselves to the moral standard set by the Roses.
 This is the era of cogs in the machine.

-People work hard in the jobs they are assigned, with the illusion of upwards promotion through arbitrary levels.
-For example, one may earn a green-level housing opportunity over purple, and would continue to aim to move to magenta.
-Competing currencies between the different tiers of the city, and working out which companies trade in what, make it all the more confusing.
+People work hard in the jobs they are assigned, with the illusion of upward promotion through arbitrary levels.
+Competing currencies are exchanged between the different tiers of the city, and working out which companies trade in what, make it all the more confusing.

 The Roses have grown more powerful than the Board of Directors expected, with their religious messages growing in the minds of the people.
-Where once fads came and went easily, now the Roses resist, and fight to maintain their own relevance.
-They too must upgrade and expand in an effort to remain dominant, and hold onto their contract with the city.
+Where once fads came and went easily, now the Roses resist and fight to maintain their own relevance.
+They too must upgrade and expand in an effort to remain dominant and hold onto their military contract with the city.

 But the people of Metropius are starting to feel restless.
 The Roses have too many secrets, and people are starting to uncover them.
 The city’s heyday is over.
-The Perianth, driven to mass production and pollution no longer has the resource control, nor wealth and quality of life it once boasted.
+The Perianth, driven to mass production, no longer has the wealth or quality of life it once boasted.
 It remains an ideal for the people to strive for, but the reality is now a lie.

 to be continued...